 7. MEASURES FOR THE PROTECTION OF DATA DURING STORAGE

 8. MEASURES FOR ENSURING PHYSICAL SECURITY OF LOCATIONS AT WHICH PERSONAL DATA ARE PROCESSED

-Automox offices have a physical security program with controlled access.
+The office facilities used by Automox have physical security arrangements with controlled access.
 The Cloud Services operate on Amazon Web Services (“AWS”) and are protected by the security and environmental controls of Amazon.
 Detailed information about AWS security is available at aws.amazon.com/security.

 9. MEASURES FOR ENSURING EVENTS LOGGING